byuibigdata/docker_guide_big/windows_wsl2.md

 1. Open Windows Terminal/CMD/PowerShell.

-2. Run the following command.
+2. Run the following command (if the notepad command doesn't work you can [manually create the file](https://docs.microsoft.com/en-us/windows/wsl/wsl-config#configure-global-options-with-wslconfig).

     ```bash
     # turn off all wsl instances such as docker-desktop